Topological Interpretability for Deep-Learning: Abstract

 \section{Abstract}

-With the increasing adoption of AI-based systems across everyday life, the need to understand their decision-making mechanisms is correspondingly accelerating.
+With the growing adoption of AI-based systems across everyday life, the need to understand their decision-making mechanisms is correspondingly increasing.
 The level at which we can trust the statistical inferences made from AI-based decision systems is an increasing concern, especially in high-risk systems such as criminal justice or medical diagnosis, where incorrect inferences may have tragic consequences.
 Despite their successes in providing solutions to problems involving real-world data, deep learning (DL) models cannot quantify the certainty of their predictions.
-And are frequently quite confident, even when their solutions are incorrect.
+These models are frequently quite confident, even when their solutions are incorrect.

 This work presents a method to infer prominent features in two DL classification models trained on clinical and non-clinical text by employing techniques from topological and geometric data analysis.
-We create a graph of a model's prediction space and cluster the inputs into the graph's vertices by the similarity of features and prediction statistics.
+We create a graph of a model's feature space and cluster the inputs into the graph's vertices by the similarity of features and prediction statistics.
 We then extract subgraphs demonstrating high-predictive accuracy for a given label.
 These subgraphs contain a wealth of information about features that the DL model has recognized as relevant to its decisions.
-We infer these features for a given label using a distance metric between probability measures, and demonstrate the stability of our method compared to the LIME interpretability method.

-This work demonstrates that we may gain insights into the decision mechanism of a DL model, which allows us to ascertain if the model is making its decisions based on information germane to the problem or identifies extraneous patterns within the data.
+We infer these features for a given label using a distance metric between probability measures, and demonstrate the stability of our method compared to the LIME and SHAP interpretability methods.
+This work establishes that we may gain insights into the decision mechanism of a DL model.
+This method allows us to ascertain if the model is making its decisions based on information germane to the problem or identifies extraneous patterns within the data.

 \keywords{Topological Data Analysis, Deep Learning, Interpretability}